 Hannibal was Missouri’s third largest city when the Hannibal and St. Joseph Railroad was organized in 1846 in the offices of John M. Clemens (Mark Twain’s father).
-Alfred Lamb, the first owner of the Belvedere Inn, was the President of that railroad which connected to the state’s then second largest city (St. Joseph, Missouri).
+Alfred Lamb, the first owner of the Belvedere Inn, was the President of that railroad which connected to the state’s then second largest city (St. Joseph, Missouri) to Hannibal.
 It was the furthest west railroad before the Transcontinental Railroad and was used to deliver mail to the Pony Express.

 The town has other distinctions as well.
 In the Broadway musical Damn Yankees, Hannibal was the hometown of the protagonist’s assumed persona (Shoeless Joe from Hannibal, MO).
 In television, Hannibal was the hometown of Col. Sherman T. Potter (portrayed by actor Harry Morgan) on the long-running comedy series, M*A*S*H. Hannibal was also the birthplace of singer and actor Cliff Edwards (“Ukelele Ike”) and Margaret Brown –The Unsinkable Molly’ Brown.
 Other natives include inventor Bill Lear,of Lear Jet fame and NBA basketball coach Cotton Fitzsimmons.
 The Mark Twain Memorial Lighthouse was constructed in 1933.
 President Franklin Delano Roosevelt, President John F. Kennedy, and President Bill Clinton each have taken turns lighting the structure.
 Rockcliffe Mansion sits upon a knoll in Hannibal, is listed on the National Register of Historic places.